mburnside999/learning4life/docs/Learning-For-Life/L4LSessionStatsController.md

 `AURAENABLED`

-Generates a JSON string  for use by D3 charting
+Generates a JSON string  for use by D3 charting.
+Sorts lisdt of SDs by Name using a custom sorter comparison method in LFLSDWrapper

 #### Parameters